 Incentives for quick on the trigger gun play, no-knock raids and ultra aggressive SWAT tactics change, bigly.
 Note again that with respect to use of force, it merely gives law enforcement officers the same liability that private citizens have now.
 Prosecutors, investigators, and detectives will have good reasons to play it straight and fair.
 Putting pensions at risk will help make the change cultural, all government employees will be more focused on fairness, safety, and justice.

 If this reform were enacted it is likely to create a market for insurance for police and prosecutors.
-A light bit of regulation will help insure that the good effects of the reform are preserved, say a minimum deductible of $100K for LEOS and $250K for prosecutors and some basic minimum capital requirements for insurers.
+A light bit of regulation will help insure that the good effects of the reform are preserved, say a minimum deductible of $100K for LEOS and $250K for prosecutors and bureaucrats and some basic minimum capital requirements for insurers.
+Not rocket science.

-A coalition where most sides consider most of the other sides to be racist thugs sounds like a tall order.
+A coalition where some sides consider some of the other sides to be racist sounds like a tall order.
 Probably easier to get Koreans to make peace with each other.